Zichqec/thoughtful_replies/readme.txt

 In the quietest hours of the night, a certain homebody writes heartfelt notes by candlelight.

+You might get different content each time you play!

 ————————————————————
 Made for Ghost Jam 2026, by: